tyrchen/spellinglist/README.md

 # Vocabulary Quiz Generator

 An intelligent iOS educational app that helps students efficiently learn and retain vocabulary through automated quiz generation from uploaded documents.
+My wife did it after I taught her how to generate iPhone app using claude code (with some of my help).

 English | [简体中文](./README-zh.md)